RmMsr/getVolunteers/README.md

 State
 -----

 Minimal functionality is implemented.
-Users can not yet sogn up as volunteers.
+Users can not yet sign up as volunteers.
 For now the Admins needs to manually update the volunteer count.

 Demo